TL;DR

 Design

-Much of the design had been created without a clear system in place, so I had to work backwards by organizing colors, styles, layout, and typography after the fact.
-This process brought consistency to the site, established a stronger foundation for more efficient design moving forward, and made the transition into Framer much smoother.
+Much of the design lacked a clear system, so I organized colors, styles, layouts, and typography after the fact.
+This brought consistency, created a stronger foundation for future design, and eased the transition into Framer.

 redesign